I Miss You (Blink-182 song): Composition

-The song is composed in the key of B major and is set in the time signature of common time with a tempo of 110 beats per minute.
+"I Miss You" is a power ballad that has been classified as an emo and alternative rock song, with a length of three minutes and forty-seven seconds.
+According to sheet music published at Musicnotes.com by EMI Music Publishing, it is composed in the key of B major and is set in the time signature of common time with a tempo of 111 beats per minute.
 Hoppus and DeLonge's vocal range spans from F#_{2} to F#_{4}.
 The instruments are all acoustic, featuring a piano, cello, acoustic bass guitar, and a "brushstroked hip-hop groove."
 The song's production was very layered, requiring multiple tracks.
 "There's probably 50 tracks of instruments going on the record," DeLonge said.
 In an interview with The Washington Post, he re-estimated the amount: "It's got about 70 tracks of instruments, all of which are organic/acoustic, none of them plugged-in."